It’s hard to hate living in Germany when its full of beer, hearty food, and being active but a few more sunny days and better banking wouldn’t hurt.

 We’ve had the good about German life and we’ve had the bad – now it’s time for the praktisch, that is to say the little aspects of life here that are just so, well, German.

-Just to explain: the German word ‘praktisch’ actually just means ‘practical’ but is used quite often to mean ‘good’ or ‘great’, to the point where someone describing your purchase as praktisch (whether it’s a jacket, a car or a bar of chocolate) feels like some small honour.
+Just to explain: the German word ‘praktisch’ actually just means ‘practical’ but is used quite often to mean ‘good’ or ‘great’, to the point where someone describing your purchase as praktisch (whether it’s a jacket, a car or a bar of chocolate) feels like some small honor.

 Crossing the road

 When it comes to inherently German things, this has to be number one.
 It is a cardinal sin to cross the road in Germany if the traffic light is on red.
-The road could be entirely devoid of cars or have not seen a motorised vehicle in years but you have to wait for the green man.
+The road could be entirely devoid of cars or have not seen a motorized vehicle in years but you have to wait for the green man.

 If you don’t, people will audibly tut or even reprimand you.
 And for some reason, doing so in the presence of a child is pure blasphemy – I lived with Germans in Leipzig who wouldn’t even joke about it.

 Everything is shut on a Sunday in Germany.
 Everything.
-At first, I hated this, but you soon get used to it and come summer, it’s actually quite refreshing to be forced to do something active.
+At first, I hated this, but you soon get used to it, and come summer, it’s actually quite refreshing to be forced to do something active.

-This is one stereotype that is 100 percent true: Germans love rules.
+This is one stereotype that is 100% true: Germans love rules.
 Just recently, during the city’s Night of the Museums festival, I was about to leave the Filmmuseum and head to another directly in front of the building.
 The door at the front was serving as the impromptu entrance and the one to the rear as the exit.
-As there was no-one entering and I could physically see the next museum, I asked the man on the door if I could nip through the entrance door, shaving 500m off my walk.
+As there was no one entering and I could physically see the next museum, I asked the man on the door if I could nip through the entrance door, shaving 500m off my walk.
 Predictably, he told me no because ‘that’s not how it works’.